kosyakov/snippets/README.md

-= WAT? =
+WAT?
+====

-This repo contains various snippets collected from all over the place, inclusing StackOverflow of course.
+This repo contains various snippets collected from all over the place, including StackOverflow of course.

-Most of the are templates to start something that I am likely to start for my project (like an automation script).
+Most of them are templates to start something that I am likely to start for my project (like an automation script).